AmitMolek/DictionarySort/README.md

 # Dictionary Sort
-  Sorts a words dictionary by sub-string, length or both.
+  Sorts words by sub-string, length or both.

 ### Reason
   The intended use was for a game like the Fallout 4 computer hacking.
 I needed a way to sort different words for different difficulty levels.